BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 We encourage peer to peer learning and teaching, and even testing.

 ## Earn
 True to the name, after learning a lesson, you can earn crypto.
 This works by passing a test or trial.
-After you pass you can get rewarded
+After you pass you can get rewarded.

 ### Rewards
 Every lesson has a reward attached.
 This lesson included!
 The reward for learning this lesson and passing the test at the end is 5 xDai.

 Rewards are always in cryptocurrency!
-The type of crypto depends on which sponsors fund our learn
+The type of crypto depends on which sponsors fund our learning program.

 ### Sponsors
 Sponsors come in and fund this program, so that people can learn about their platform and earn their cryptocurrency.